dantiel/orniflight-configurator/README.md

 ## Credits

+Betaflight squad - based on Betaflight 4.0.6 and Betaflight configurator 10.6.0

 ctn - primary author and maintainer of Baseflight Configurator from which Cleanflight Configurator project was forked.

 Hydra -  author and maintainer of Cleanflight Configurator from which this project was forked.